 Dry out your tent

-After such a wonderful camping experience, a common beginner camping mistake is to forget to dry your tent out completely before storing it for future use, because no-one wants to sleep in a mouldy tent.
+After such a wonderful camping experience, an important camping tip for beginners who may not have learnt from experience, is to dry your tent out completely before storing it for future use.
+Because no-one wants to sleep in a mouldy tent.
 I have once and that was once too often!

 As soon as possible on your return home, not only dry out the tent fabric but also the poles and pegs to avoid rusting.
 Actually pitching the tent if you have room is the most effective option, but if not, lay it out over a flat surface and rearrange it several times until you are certain it is completely dry.